dillof/interpreter/README.md

 #  A Rather Verbose Programming Language
 ## (Made up Entirely of English Words)

-This is a programming language that only uses english words, without any other characters, including puctuation or even digits.
+This is a programming language that only uses English words, without any other characters, including punctuation or even digits.

-Nubmers are spelled out, for example `one hundred seventy two`.
+Numbers are spelled out, for example `one hundred seventy two`.

-Variable and function names consist of one or more known english words, none of which can be a reserved keyword; for example `my first variable`.
+Variable and function names consist of one or more known English words, none of which can be a reserved keyword; for example `my first variable`.

+The language is still evolving and might change incompatibly at any time.
+Also, the interpreter is not heavily tested and probably contains bugs.

 The following program computes the factorial of five: